-Twenty-four semester hours are required for this certificate.
-Twenty-one semester hours of coursework (7 courses) plus a 400-hour supervised internship are required.
+Twenty-nine semester hours are required for this certificate.
+Twenty-one semester hours of coursework (7 courses) plus a 400-hour supervised internship (eight semester hours) are required.
 Up to nine semester hours (3 courses) may be transferred from other colleges or completed by prior learning portfolio.
 This certificate is available to any individual interested in gaining knowledge and skill in the field of long term care.

 However, if one is interested in becoming a licensed long term care administrator in the State of Virginia, there are certain requirements to be aware of as you proceed toward taking the licensing exam.

 There are three ways to become eligible to sit for the nursing home administrator’s licensing exam in Virginia:

 - one must have a Bachelor’s degree in Health Care Administration with a 320-hour internship under an approved preceptor,

 - or obtain a Certificate in Long Term Care Administration coupled with a non-Health Care Administration Bachelor’s degree from an accredited institution.